-With the theme “Mind the gap: the role of supervisors in making the global insurance sector more inclusive” the Annual Conference will provide an opportunity for updates on the delivery of the IAIS’ Roadmap and plans for the Association’s future work.
-It will include engaging panels complemented by five roundtables allowing for in-depth discussion on key insurance supervision topics.
+With the theme “Mind the gap: the role of supervisors in making the global insurance sector more inclusive” the Annual Conference provided an opportunity for updates on the delivery of the IAIS’ Roadmap and plans for the Association’s future work.
+It included engaging speakers and panels complemented by five roundtables allowing for in-depth discussion on key insurance supervision topics.

 A special thank you to the Financial Services Agency of Japan for hosting the event.